10 Most Handy Victorian Inventions that we can’t Live Without

 Waste Preventer

 During the industrial revolution, the Victorians made huge advances in terms of cleanliness, hygiene and sanitisation.
 As a result, they developed the early pre-cursors to flushing toilets, to create something very practical that could be properly plumbed and installed into people’s homes.
-This is how the flushing toilet became so commonplace – much of the design work that the Victorians came up with is still exactly the same in our modern toilets!
+While the principle of a flushing water closet had existed since the late 16th century, it was Victorian plumber, Thomas Crapper, who popularized the use of the flushing toilet.

 01 – Telephone

-By Gilbert H. Grosvenor Collection, Prints and Photographs Division, Library of Congress.
+Alexander Graham – By Gilbert H. Grosvenor Collection, Prints and Photographs Division.
+Library of Congress.
 [Public domain], via Wikimedia Commons